sagemath/sagewiki_to_gh-2022-10-10/devel/LatexToWorksheet.md

 To view a worksheet, click on the "worksheet" link, then in the resulting page find the big blue download box and use your browser's function to copy the link there.
 Then open your notebook, click the "Upload" link near the upper-left and then paste in the link into the URL field (the second one).

-Note: If your version of Sage is prior to 4.3.3.alpha0 then examples from Beezer's Linear Algebra text will not render quite right.
+Note: If your version of Sage is 4.3.2 or older then some examples may not render quite right.
 See way below for how to edit older configurations.

  * An Entire Mathematics Textbook (2010/08/27)
    * Tom Judson's [[http://abstract.pugetsound.edu|Abstract Algebra: Theory and Applications]]